"Being part of the new era of technology allows UC to be a great learning institution as well as versatile."Read More >

 The focus of the fully accredited CES specialization is to provide doctorate in leadership graduates with the knowledge and skills necessary for a career in higher education instruction.
 This includes advanced leadership skills to be an administrator for behavioral health agencies and delivering advanced clinical training that will enable them to function in private-practice settings or other innovative clinical environments.

-The Doctor of Education in Counselor Education and Supervision (CES) degree was developed as a specialization of the University’s Ed.D. in Educational Leadership.
+The doctorate in leadership online program in Counselor Education and Supervision (CES) were developed as a specialization of the University’s PhD in Leadership and the Ed.D. in Educational Leadership.
 Graduates of the program will earn:

-The Ed.D. in Counselor Education and Supervision (CES) is approved by the Southern Association of Colleges and Schools (SACS).
-The program is also designed to be Council for Accreditation of Counseling and Related Educational Programs (CACREP) compliant.
-Initial efforts toward CACREP accreditation are underway.
+The Ph.D. in Leadership and Ed.D. in Educational Leadership with specializations in Counselor Education and Supervision is approved by the Southern Association of Colleges and Schools (SACS).
+The programs are fully accredited by the CACREP.

-The Doctor of Education in Counselor Education and Supervision is offered in a convenient hybrid format allowing most of the degree to be completed online.
-Face-to-face residency requirements are minimal and may be held on campus or at a more centralized site.
-The University has exceptional, state-of-the-art distance learning technology that allows secure, small group video interaction and conferencing.
+The doctoral program in Counselor Education and Supervision is offered in a convenient online synchronous program, meaning you will enter into a virtual classroom during an evening session for a live classroom experience with your professor and fellow students.
+Face-to-face residency requirements are minimal and the university has exceptional, state-of-the-art distance learning technology that allows secure, small group video interaction and conferencing.
 Interactive connection to the counseling lab promotes live training experiences.
-A full-time course load for the program is nine (9) hours per semester.
+A full-time course load for the online Doctoral degrees in Counseling is nine (9) hours per semester.
 Efficient course sequencing allows the program to be completed in approximately three (3) years.

 To learn more about this Ph.D./Ed.D. online program, contact us today.